FAQS AND FURTHER INFORMATION

 Can I study part - time?

 Yes you can.
 There are limited places available for both Domestic CSP and DFEE students.
 You will be given the chance to apply for a part time place when you accept your place into the JD.
 You will be required to undertake 4 units of study for the academic year.
-Classes will be held during the daytime.
+Classes will be held in the evening.
 Please refer to the Program structure section of the web site for full details.

 Can I defer?